 There are several pathways to enter this profession for men and women who meet the age, nationality, and health and fitness requirements.
 Both graduates and non-graduates can apply for a Navy Officer position in the Australian Defence Force.
 After joining, ADFA provides specialised training to prepare new hires to work in this role.

 This blog is the perfect place to learn about a Navy Officer's profession, duties and responsibilities, eligibility criteria, entry and age requirements, how to join the Navy, average salary, and ways to materialise your career aspirations.

 1. What Is A Navy Officer?

-A Navy officer in Australia is a highly educated and trained technical expert that leads and trains non-commissioned officers and navy sailors in wartime and peacetime.
+A Navy officer in Australia is a highly educated and trained technical expert who leads and trains officers and sailors in wartime and peacetime.

 They serve on submarines, board ships, and manage the daily operations of a vessel.